Times Higher Education Awards

 The Gender, Empowerment and Multicultural Crews (GEM) project, aims to examine seafarers’ welfare, focussing on gender issues arising from multi-cultural crews and isolation.
 The research and data findings will facilitate the development of appropriate tools to help support women within the industry.

-This research into seafarer’s welfare and on-board experiences will draw on the unique access to data from current and former students at the University’s Warsash Maritime Academy, as well as comparable data from China’s Shanghai Maritime University and Nigeria’s National Maritime Academy.
+This research into seafarer’s welfare and on-board experiences has drawn on the unique access to data from current and former students at the University’s Warsash Maritime Academy, as well as comparable data from China’s Shanghai Maritime University and Nigeria’s National Maritime Academy.
 This has helped to establish patterns relating to the welfare of seafarers, particularly women, and how they are treated on board in today’s multicultural working environment.

 "Empowering women fuels thriving economies, spurs productivity and growth, and benefits every stakeholder in the global maritime community."